AMPATH/clinical-prediction-ml-models/IIT-Prediction/README.md

 We also have the following files:

 * prediction.Rmd - A file containing an outline of how to use the model to predict.
-* helpers.Rmd - All the necessary functions needed for making prediction
+* helpers.R - R file containing all the necessary functions needed for making prediction

 # How to use the model?